A radar clocked someone going nearly double the speed limit. It turned out to be a duck — and a "repeat offender."

 But the police inspectorate said it was impossible to doctor images or manipulate the radar system.

-The computers are calibrated and tested each year by Switzerland's Federal Institute of Metrology (METAS), and the photos taken are sealed, the municipality explained.
+The computers are calibrated and tested each year by Switzerland's Federal Institute of Metrology, and the photos taken are sealed, the municipality explained.

 The Facebook post concluded: "We hope you enjoy pondering curious coincidences, criminal activities of animals and the maximum flight speed of ducks."